danielyoureelewis/dictionary_group/README.md

 {

-  "language":"eng" //spa for Spanish and fra for French
+  "language":"English" //spa for Spanish and fra for French

   "context":"A string of English words"